This includes the privacy information applicable to our self-employed carers.

 Carer Data Protection statement

-Companies within Consolidated Healthcare Agencies Limited use a variety of well-known brand and trading names including, but not limited to, Country Cousins and Patricia White’s.
+Companies within Country Cousins Homecare Agencies Limited use a variety of well-known brand and trading names including, but not limited to, Country Cousins and Patricia White’s.

 How we use your information